nonsoiwu/CISC372-KnapSack/README.md

-# CISC372 - Parallel Computing Project
+# CISC372 Parallel Computing- Knapsack Problem
 ## Authors:
 * Nonso Iwu
 * Korey Mitchell
 * Matt Grossman

 ## How to Build:
-There are three executables that need to be built:
+There are three executables that need to be built:\
 ```naive.exe```<br>
 ```dynamic.exe```<br>
 ```parallel.exe ```